cltl/ma-communicative-robots/README.md

 Students team up with the teachers.
 The individual projects can be found at `./projects/` .

-## Prerequisites

-1. A unix or unix-like x86 machine (might be a bit tough on a Windows machine.)
-1. . python 3.7 or higher.
-Running in a virtual environment (e.g., conda, virtualenv, etc.) is highly recommended so that you don't mess up with the system python.
-1. Install the necessary packages by `pip install -r requirements.txt`, at the root repo directory.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.